 One of the greatest areas of risk of strain is to your back.
 To counter balance the weight and bulk which is out in your front, your back is likely to automatically sway inwards from now on.
 In addition, your feet will be placed further apart as you walk.
 This will give you the all too familiar waddle of pregnancy, something you may have sworn you’d never succumb to.
 Watch your weight, wear flat shoes, take your time getting from a standing or lying position to being upright and do some back strengthening exercises.
 The abdominal muscles also work on supporting the back so don’t ignore their important role.

 What pelvic floor?

 Talking of exercises, try to squeeze in a few pelvic floor ones while you’re at it.
 Think about your muscles as a sling, supporting all those vital organs and tissues in your pelvic region.
 Your bladder, rectum, vagina, cervix and uterus will need all the help they can get to stay upright, well supported and secure in all their correct positions.
-Coughing and sneezing can place undue strain on your pelvic floor so check with your doctor if you have a cold.
+Coughing and sneezing can place undue strain on your pelvic floor so check with your maternity care provider if you have a cold.

 Your physical changes this week

 - You could find yourself becoming more swollen and puffy, simply because you have so much extra circulating blood and fluid volume within your body.
 Your legs, feet and even your fingers may look bigger than they usually do.
 If your rings are getting tight, consider taking them off now, in case you have problems removing them in the weeks to come.
 Many women wear their wedding and engagement rings on a chain around their neck in the last months of their pregnancy.